Preventing After Hours Fires

 Remove trash—Make sure all trash is removed from the premises before closing.
 Oily mops, dirty rags and other materials subject to spontaneous combustion should be placed in covered metal containers.

 Check heating equipment—In cold weather, double check thermostats and other controls to be certain they are properly set.
-Examine heating equipment for defects.
+Examine heating equipment for defects and ensure stored materials are kept over 30 inches away from the electrical or gas fired heating unit.

 Turn off electric equipment—Heaters, coffee pots, soldering irons and other appliances and equipment should be turned off.
 If they are in a safe operating condition, they can remain on.